Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 **The Shape of Writing**
 Interpretive framing, writing theory, and the case for plane-based writing

 Just as *Language Without Sound* argued that literacy does not require sound or vision, this companion piece argues that literacy does not require linearity.
-The aim here is to clarify the strongest technical points behind the handout, identify where the framework is interpretive rather than taxonomic, and show why SignWriting matters as a case of writable space rather than only as a notation for sign.
+The aim here is to clarify the strongest technical points behind the essay, identify where the framework is interpretive rather than taxonomic, and show why SignWriting matters as a case of writable space rather than only as a notation for sign.

 The framework below clarifies why plane-based writing systems such as SignWriting deserve equal consideration as writing, literacy, and research support.